 5. Wash The Affected Spot

-As stated earlier, white spirit shouldn’t be allowed to soak into porous surfaces.
+White spirits shouldn’t be allowed to soak into porous surfaces.
 But even non-porous surfaces can be stained if the white spirit is left on the spot for too long.

 So, after removing the paint, mix dish soap and warm water in a bowl.
 Then use the warm soapy water to wash the affected spot.
 This helps to get rid of any leftover white spirit on the spot so it doesn’t discolor or damage the material.